Do I need a visa?

 We can help you to gather and submit your evidence to the Home Office when applying for a Spouse Visa, Fiancé Visa or Unmarried Partner Visa.

-Contact our client care team today on 0161 826 8769 to be assigned an experienced, committed immigration lawyer in Manchester.
+Contact our client care team today on 0161 826 8769 to be assigned an experienced, committed Manchester immigration solicitor.

 Our OISC-accredited immigration lawyers will assess your personal circumstances, tailoring all advice and guidance to your specific needs.

 We can help the process to run as smoothly as possible, advising you of which route to take and determining your eligibility.
-We can also complete your application for you, submitting this to the Home Office and corresponding with them throughout.
+We can also complete your application for you, including for a UK visa extension, and submit this to the Home Office and corresponding with them throughout.

-There are a number of visas that cover this area.
+There are a number of UK visas that cover this area.
 These include:

 - Global Talent Visa – To apply for this visa, you must be an endorsed leader in your field